ovh/docs/pages/web/clouddb/starting_with_clouddb/guide.en-gb.md

 ---
-title: 'Getting started with the CloudDB service'
+title: 'Getting started with the Web Cloud Databases service'
-slug: getting-started-with-clouddb
+slug: getting-started-withclouddb
-excerpt: 'Find out how to get started with the CloudDB service'
+excerpt: 'Find out how to get started with the Web Cloud Databases service'
 section: 'Getting started'
 order: 01
 ---